 Organisation grants

-- Support organisations in the development and/or enhancement of policies, practices, systems and behaviours that lead to a sector that is more equitable and inclusive, particularly in the promotion and advancement of women leaders.
+- Support sport organisations to develop and/or enhance policies, practices, systems and behaviours that lead to a sector that is more equitable and inclusive, particularly in the promotion and advancement of women leaders.

 - Provide education and training opportunities for eligible organisations to advance their progress towards their gender equity goals and commitments.
-Education and training are to be grounded in the principles of intersectionality.
+These opportunities should be grounded in an understanding of how people’s intersecting identities shape their experiences, including how power and privilege influences those experiences.

 - Address systemic and cultural barriers to inclusion within the sport sector.